 The bakery and their shop are both run from their new facility and it’s really impressive.
 From mixing to mailing!
 They are able to make more than 800 cakes in a single day from start to finish.
 Not only are they making everything from scratch and largely by hand, but the cakes contain no preservatives.
 For that reason, they’re sold frozen.
 It’s an important fact to note considering that Smith Island Cakes have gone international and the Smith Island Baking Company is now shipping these cakes around the globe.

 Tasting Is Believing

 While you can easily and conveniently have the Smith Island Baking Company mail you a cake, if you’re in the neighborhood it’s worth a visit to their shop.
 Crisfield is a sleepy waterfront town.
 The bakery sits in a relatively residential neighborhood.
 My favorite part of the bakery is the dividing wall window.
 Visitors can stand in the shop and peek into the bakery where you can watch employees making, baking and assembling those multi-layered cakes.

 Tasting is believing.
 The fudgey original yellow sponge with chocolate frosting is a classic combination.
 And you can really taste that the moist, thin but fluffy eight layers are homemade.
 The cooked coconut variety that my husband sampled was full of flavor and coconut.
 But these cakes aren’t playing around.
 They’re very rich without being too sweet.

 The secret ingredient?
 Paying tribute to community and baking from the heart.

 The Smith Island Baking Company is located in Crisfield, Maryland, on the state’s Eastern Shore just off of Route 413.
 The shop has plenty of free parking.

-If you can’t make it in person to Maryland, you’re in luck!
+If you can’t make it in person to visit this Maryland bakery, you’re in luck!
 The company sells cakes on their website.